-17 Project Navigator, Ltd. (2016).
+&lt;sup>17 Project Navigator, Ltd. (2016).
 Final Postclosure Maintenance Plan Milliken Sanitary Landfill 36-AA-0054 Ontario, California.
 Prepared for the County of San Bernardino Department of Public Works - Solid Waste Management Division on behalf of PVN Milliken, LLC.
 September 10, 1999.
 Revised June 2004.
 Revised 2014.
 Revised November 2016.

-18 Project Navigator, Ltd. (2016).
+&lt;sup>18 Project Navigator, Ltd. (2016).
 Land Use Plan for the Milliken Sanitary Landfill 36-AA-0054 Ontario, California, County of San Bernardino.
 Prepared for the County of San Bernardino Department of Public Works - Solid Waste Management Division on behalf of PVN Milliken, LLC.
 December 2016.

-19 Santa Ana Water Board.
+&lt;sup>19 Santa Ana Water Board.
 (2017).
 Approval of the Revised Final Post Closure Maintenance Plan and Land Use Plan for Milliken Landfill, Ontario, San Bernardino County.
 January 19, 2017.

-20 Santa Ana Water Board.
+&lt;sup>20 Santa Ana Water Board.
 (2015) Groundwater Impacts Evaluation for Milliken Sanitary Landfill, San Bernardino County.
 June 17, 2015

-21 Santa Ana Water Board.
+&lt;sup>21 Santa Ana Water Board.
 (2018).
 Evaluation of Off-Site Impacts to Groundwater at the Milliken Sanitary Landfill, San Bernardino County Global ID: L1000745844.
 March 29, 2018.
 Letter from Keith Person on behalf of Cindy Li.

-22 Geo-Logic Associates in Association with Invirotreat Inc. (2020).
+&lt;sup>22 Geo-Logic Associates in Association with Invirotreat Inc. (2020).
 Pilot Test No. 2 Results Soil Vapor Extraction System Milliken Sanitary Landfill San Bernardino, California.
 February 12, 2020.

-- When the total VOC load23 in samples from downgradient monitoring well M-8A or M-8B exceeds the model-predicted VOC concentrations for two consecutive quarters, this will trigger improvements to the existing landfill gas extraction system. - Once improvements to the landfill gas extraction system are implemented and a statistically significant increasing VOC concentration trend is identified in monitoring well M-8A or M-8B over a one-year period, this will trigger a requirement for additional mitigation measures to be implemented.
+- When the total VOC load in samples from downgradient monitoring well M-8A or M-8B exceeds the model-predicted VOC concentrations for two consecutive quarters, this will trigger improvements to the existing landfill gas extraction system. - Once improvements to the landfill gas extraction system are implemented and a statistically significant increasing VOC concentration trend is identified in monitoring well M-8A or M-8B over a one-year period, this will trigger a requirement for additional mitigation measures to be implemented.

-The trigger points were approved by the Santa Ana Water Board in 2013.24 If additional remedial action is deemed necessary based on these trigger points, the most appropriate and cost-effective remediation measure will be evaluated at that time.
+The trigger points were approved by the Santa Ana Water Board in 2013.
+If additional remedial action is deemed necessary based on these trigger points, the most appropriate and cost-effective remediation measure will be evaluated at that time.
 The 2013 Feasibility Study also specified that if VOC concentrations increase to one-half of the model-predicted VOC concentrations in wells at the center of the plume, an additional offsite monitoring well would be necessary near well M-19 to monitor the natural attenuation of the plume in the lower aquifer as the plume moves away from the site.

 From October to December 2019 the County conducted a second SVE pilot test (Pilot Test No. 2) to evaluate the feasibility of using the now dry extraction wells for the pump-and-treat system to remove VOCs from the soil vapor in the vadose zone above the water table.
 The SVE pilot test involved using all the 13 dry groundwater extraction wells installed along the downgradient edge of the MSL (see Exhibit 1) that connect to a 4-inch conveyance header-line routing to a SVE treatment unit.
-The County submitted a report to the Santa Ana Water Board on February 12, 2020 describing the results of the pilot test, which concluded that full-scale operation of an SVE system at the MSL will be an effective means to minimize the potential for VOC impacts to groundwater without negatively impacting the operations of the landfill gas collection system at the site.25
+The County submitted a report to the Santa Ana Water Board on February 12, 2020 describing the results of the pilot test, which concluded that full-scale operation of an SVE system at the MSL will be an effective means to minimize the potential for VOC impacts to groundwater without negatively impacting the operations of the landfill gas collection system at the site.
+In May 2023, the South Coast Air Quality Management District issued a permit for the SVE extraction and treatment system using the 13 existing dry groundwater extraction wells for the removal of VOCs in soil to minimize potential VOC impacts to groundwater.